How Fast Do Real Estate Sites Load?

 We surveyed page load times of 21 of the top real estate websites.
 The median load time was 6.9 seconds.
 This 6.9 seconds is longer than user expectations of 3-5 seconds, resulting in high abandon and low conversion rates.

 Online user experience and page loading time is a critical problem for the growth of online real estate.
 In 2018, 93% of buyers used an online website during their search.
 44% of home buyers looked for properties online first.
 73% used a mobile or tablet website or app.
-These statistics point out how important online sources are not only for real estate, but also for apartment rental, and tourist/hospitality rentals.
+These statistics point out how important online sources are not only for real estate, but also for apartment rentals, and tourist/hospitality rentals.

 We applied image optimization to the 21 real estate websites and evaluated the impact on page load time.
 Image optimization cuts out 64% of image payload on real estate sites.
 Image optimization accelerates the median page load time from 6.9 to 3.3 seconds, a 3.6 second improvement.